 WWE Hall of Famer The Godfather was one of the mainstays of the company during the early 90s, where he was Papa Shango.
-When he embraced his Godfather gimmick in 1998, the WWE Hall of Famer truly became well-known name in the company.
+When he embraced his Godfather gimmick in 1998, the WWE Hall of Famer truly became a well-known name in the company.
 Now it seems he locked down his gimmick names.

 However, The Godfather’s controversial pimp gimmick received a ton of complaints from the Parents Television Council (PTC), due to which Vince McMahon cut the character off.
 He was rebranded into The Goodfather and even joined the Right to Censor faction.